dazuma/toys/toys/docs/guide.md

   actually build) the documentation for warnings and completeness.

 Below is the full annotated `.toys.rb` file.
 For many gems, you could drop this into the gem source repo with minimal or no modifications.
-Indeed, it is nearly identical to the Toys files provided for the **toys** and **toys-core** gems themselves.
+Indeed, it is very similar to the Toys files provided for the **toys** and **toys-core** gems themselves.

     # This file is .toys.rb